Logiqx/gps-details/docs/devices/coros/firmware/3.0708.0/README.md

 ### Quick Test

-3 laps of a short test circuit were driven in a relatively open environment.
+3 laps of a short test circuit were driven in a relatively open-sky environment.
 The total distance was almost exactly 5 km.

 - The VERTIX 2 and APEX 2 Pro were both running firmware 3.0708.0.